fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3b.md

 For already a decade [Heroku](http://heroku.com) has been dominating the PaaS scene.
 In August 2022 Heroku announched that they will end their free tier in 27th November 2022.
 This is very unfortunate for many developers, especially students.

-One of the most promising replacements of Heroku is [Fly.io](https://fly.io/) that provides still free usage in some extent, so we have selected Fly.io as the second "official" hosting platform of this course.
-You are naturally allowed use also something else if you wish.
+One of the most promising replacements of Heroku is [Fly.io](https://fly.io/) which has a free plan, so we have selected Fly.io as the second "official" hosting platform of this course.
+You are of course allowed to use another service if you wish.

-For both, Fly.io and Heroku we need should change the definition of the port our application uses at the bottom of the <i>index.js</i> file like so:
+For both Fly.io and Heroku, we need to change the definition of the port our application uses at the bottom of the <i>index.js</i> file like so:

 ```js
 const PORT = process.env.PORT || 3001  // highlight-line